 species account from the Mammals of Africa.
 My most recent articles are about rhino conservation and wildlife crime for The Conversation, and Biosphere Magazine, with the banded mongooses making a comeback, and most recent opinion piece on the much-maligned grey squirrel.
 This section also includes letters published with images in Outdoor Photography Magazine.
 The IUCN Red List Species Account for the Banded Mongoose (Mungos mungo

 ) is also linked.
-Recent opinion pieces published on rhino horn in The Times and on the future of the Scottish landscape for ReWildScotland.
+Recent opinion pieces published on rhino horn in The Times, on the future of the Scottish landscape for ReWildScotland, and on vandalism of dinosaur footprints for EarthArchives, Fossils and Evolution.
 Articles are presented in chronological order - scroll down to view the most recent articles.

 Jason Gilchrist - BBC Wildlife Magazine - 2008 - Grey Mouse Lemur - Microcebus murinus - Small is Beautiful